narencachy/azure-docs/articles/key-vault/quick-create-java.md

 ```

+### Files we care about

+> Assumes starting from the akv-java directory

+- pom.xml
+  - Maven project file
+- src/main/java/com/keyvault/quickstart/App.java
+  - Java source code

 ### Install the packages

-Open the *pom.xml* file in your text editor.
+Open the *pom.xml* file in [Visual Studio Code](https://code.visualstudio.com/Download) (or your favorite text editor).
 Add the following dependency elements to the group of dependencies.
 Note that the slf4j-nop prevents warning messages and isn't part of the solution.

 ```xml